Designated Area Migration Agreements (DAMA)

 The employer will need to provide relevant documentation to support their variation request.
 See DAMA Variation Request for further details.

-No. When nominating an overseas worker for a TSS visa the approved sponsor will select a proposed period of stay up to 4 years.
+No. When nominating an overseas worker for a SID visa the approved sponsor will select a proposed period of stay up to 4 years.
 To re-nominate the employee once their visa expires, you will need to have a position available in your Labour Agreement for the relevant year.
 This may mean you will need to submit a Variation Request for approval.

 Only eligible employers are able to apply for a Labour agreement under the DAMA.
 Visa applicants under the DAMA will need to be nominated by the employer.
 The employer must first determine that there are no suitable local applicants for the role, using the prescribed Labour Market Testing.